-Welcome to the Walton Lab Page
+Welcome to the Walton Lab page

 We work on a variety of questions involving plant/pathogen interactions, the biosynthesis of natural products, and enzymes for bioenergy applications.
 The common theme is the Kingdom Mycota, also known as the Fungi.

 Our lab specializes in studying the host-selective toxins (HSTs), which are secondary metabolites that account for the virulence and specificity of many fungal plant pathogens.
 Diseases that involve host-selective toxins have caused some of the world's worst plant disease epidemics, including the Southern Corn Leaf Blight epidemic of 1970 in the U.S. Our work on HSTs encompasses the enzymology and molecular genetics of their biosynthesis, understanding the molecular basis of their specificity, and their mechanisms of action.
-For more information see "Host selective toxins" and "Histone deacetylases" under "Research".
+For more information see Host selective toxins and Histone deacetylases.

 These includie penicillin, statins, and cyclosporin.
 Fungi also make some of the most nefarious natural products, such as the mycotoxins (e.g., aflatoxins) and the toxins of deadly poisonous mushrooms (e.g., alpha-amanitin and phalloidin).
 With funding from the NIH, we are working on the molecular genetics of amatoxin and phallotoxin biosynthesis in the mushroom genera Amanita, Galerina, and Conocybe.
-For more information see "Biosynthesis of the Amanita toxins" under "Research".
+For more information see Biosynthesis of the Amanita toxins.

 They secrete an immense variety of degradative enzymes capable of converting all known biological polymers, including lignin and cellulose, to metabolizable compounds such as sugars.
 Fungal enzymes have many uses in food processing, industry, and biomass conversion.
 The use of fungal enzymes to convert lignocelluosic materials to fermentable sugars for production of "second generation" biofuels is an active area of research in our lab.
 Our research is supported by the DOE Great Lakes Bioenergy Research Center.
-For more information see "Enzymes for Bioenergy" under "Research".
+For more information see Enzymes for Bioenergy.